-The FDA also granted Fast Track Designation to HM43239 for the treatment of patients with Relapsed or Refractory AML and FLT3 mutation on May 3, 2022.
+The FDA also granted Fast Track Designation to HM43239 for the treatment of patients with R/R AML and FLT3 mutation on May 3, 2022.
 Fast Track status acknowledges HM43239's potential to fill an unmet need for AML patient populations and supports our efforts as we advance it towards a potential registration study.
 The designation facilitates and potentially expedites the drug's development through early and frequent communication with the FDA so that questions and issues are resolved quickly.

-An international Phase 1/2 dose escalation and dose exploration clinical trial in patients with relapsed or refractory AML is ongoing.
-In this study to date, once daily oral administration of HM43239 as a single agent has delivered evidence of robust clinical activity, including multiple CRc (composite complete remissions, CRc, include unqualified complete remissions, CR, complete remissions with partial hematologic recovery, CRh, complete remissions with incomplete platelet recovery CRp) in R/R AML patients with a diverse array of adverse genetic mutations and epigenetic alterations at three separate dose levels that are well tolerated, thereby pairing efficacy with tolerability and demonstrating a broad therapeutic window.
+An international Phase 1/2 dose escalation and dose exploration clinical trial in patients with R/R AML is ongoing.
+In this study to date, once daily oral administration of HM43239 as a single agent has delivered evidence of robust clinical activity, including multiple composite complete remissions, include unqualified complete remissions ("CR"), complete remissions with partial hematologic recovery, complete remissions with incomplete hematologic recovery ("CRp"), partial responses (PR) and meaningful blast reductions in R/R AML patients with a diverse array of adverse genetic mutations and epigenetic alterations at three separate dose levels that are well tolerated, thereby pairing efficacy with tolerability and demonstrating a broad therapeutic window.
 On March 22, 2022, we announced that following the formal transfer of the ongoing clinical study from Hanmi in January 2022, Aptose had completed enrollment of 20 patients in the 80mg dose exploration cohorts.
-Data emerging from recently enrolled patients revealed a CRi at the 120mg dose level and a new CRp at the 160mg dose level, adding to the clinical antileukemic activity observed at the 80 mg dose.
-While more patients have been enrolled at the 120mg dose level, our plan is to continue enrollment of patients at the 120mg and the 160mg dose levels to further explore additional mutational genotypes that may be responsive to HM43239.
-In addition, we plan to enroll patients at a lower dose level in an attempt to identify the lower limit of dosages that deliver clinical responses and consistent drug exposure in the therapeutic range.
+Data emerging from recently enrolled patients revealed a CRi at the 120mg dose level and a new CRp at the 160mg dose level, adding to the clinical antileukemic activity observed at the 80mg dose.
+While more patients have been enrolled at the 120mg dose level, we have continued enrollment of patients at the 120mg and the 160mg dose levels to further explore additional mutational genotypes that may be responsive to HM43239.
+In addition, we are enrolling additional patients at the lower 40mg dose level to explore the lower limit of dosages that deliver clinical responses and to enable usage of the 40mg dose in future drug combination studies if desired.

-Extensive dose exploration in the ongoing Phase 1/2 trial has enabled Aptose to select 120mg as an optimal go-forward dose for advancement into an expansion clinical program, planned to begin during the second half of 2022.
+Extensive dose exploration in the ongoing Phase 1/2 trial is now completed and has enabled Aptose to select 120mg as an optimal go-forward single agent dose and 80mg as the initial drug combination dose for advancement into an expansion clinical program referred to as the Part C expansion program.
+The expansion program is planned to begin during the fourth quarter of 2022.
 The expansion program is designed to explore the activity of HM43239 as a single agent and in combination with venetoclax, an oral Bcl-2 inhibitor, in patients having no known mutations in the FLT3 gene (designated as unmutated FLT3 or as wild type FLT3) or in patients harboring mutations in FLT3.
-Of particular interest are the patients with mutated FLT3 that have been failed by prior therapy with FLT3 inhibitors (FLT3+/prior FLT3i).
-Such patients are considered unresponsive to approved therapies and have a high unmet medical need and, and HM43239 has delivered a 42.9% overall response rate (ORR) in this patient population to date in the ongoing Phase 1/2 trial.
-Depending on the data from the ongoing HM43239 clinical study, Aptose may consider petitioning the FDA to approve a single arm Phase 2 registration study in this well-defined FLT3+/prior FLT3i patient population.
+Of particular interest are patients with mutated FLT3, mutated NPM1, mutated TP53, and mutated RAS, as well as patients that have been failed by prior therapy with FLT3 inhibitors (FLT3+/prior FLT3i).
+Depending on the data from the ongoing HM43239 clinical study, Aptose may consider petitioning the FDA to approve a single arm Phase 2 registration study in one or more genetically defined patient populations.